-- 1. The Covered Person or his or her attending Physician must notify the Medical Review Program as follows: - a) Planned Hospital Confinement at least 3 days prior to admission for such Hospital Confinement; - b) Extension of a Hospital Confinement As soon as reasonably possible prior to extending the number of days of Hospital Confinement beyond: i) the number of days originally precertified; or ii) the date on which coverage of the Hospital Confinement by KPIC under This Plan terminates. - c) Other treatments or procedures requiring Precertification at least 3 days prior to performance of any other treatment or service requiring Precertification or as soon as reasonably possible; and - d) Emergency Hospital Confinement within 24 hours after care has commenced.
-This requirement is not applied if notice is given as soon as reasonably possible. - The Medical Review Program will: - a) precertify the requested treatment or service, however, in no event will the Medical Review Program require a treating Physician to request or obtain prior approval for the purpose of determining the length of hospital stay following a covered mastectomy or lymph node dissection; or - b) deny Precertification entirely; or - c) deny the requested treatment or service but precertify an alternative treatment or service; and - 3.
-Under the Medical Review Program, a Covered Person may be required to: - a) obtain a second opinion from a Physician selected from a panel of three or more Physicians designated by the Medical Review Program.
-If the Covered Person is required to obtain a second surgical opinion, it will be provided at no charge to the Covered Person. - b) obtain from the attending Physician information required by the Medical Review Program relating to the Covered Person's medical condition and the requested treatment or service.
+- 1. The Covered Person or his or her attending Physician must notify the Medical Review Program as follows: - a) Planned Hospital Confinement at least 3 days prior to admission for such Hospital Confinement; - Extension of a Hospital Confinement as soon as reasonably possible prior to extending the number of days of Hospital Confinement beyond: i) the number of days originally precertified; or ii) the date on which coverage of the Hospital Confinement by Health Plan under the Point of Service Evidence of Coverage terminates; - Other treatments or procedures requiring Precertification at least 3 days prior to performance of any other treatment or service requiring Precertification or as soon as reasonably possible; and - d) Emergency Hospital Confinement within 24 hours after care has commenced.
+This requirement is not applied if notice is given as soon as reasonably possible. - 2.
+The Medical Review Program will: - a) precertify the requested treatment or service, however, in no event will the Medical Review Program require a treating Physician to request or obtain prior approval for the purpose of determining the length of hospital stay following a covered mastectomy or lymph node dissection; or - b) deny Precertification entirely: or - c) deny the requested treatment or service but precertify an alternative treatment or service; and - 3.
+Under the Medical Review Program, a Covered Person may be required to: - a) obtain from the attending Physician information required by the Medical Review Program relating to the Covered Person's medical condition and the requested treatment or service.

-The Medical Review Program may request Your agreement to participate in the following voluntary case management programs: a) case management; b) Hospital discharge planning; and or c) long-term case management programs.
+The Medical Review Program may request Your agreement to participate in the following voluntary case management programs: a) case management; and/or b) Hospital discharge planning; and/or c) longterm case management programs.